MCPlummet/TransparentDiscord/README.md

 <p>TransparentDiscord requires you to input your Discord User Token.
 To obtain this token, go to the Discord web client.
 If
 using Chrome, open the inspector (Ctrl + Shift + I), go to the Application tab, under Local Storage in the sidebar, select https://discordapp.com, scroll to the bottom, and get the "token" value.
-After running the built jar file (<code>java -jar TransparentDiscord-X.X-all.jar</code>), paste in the token and press enter.
-JDA will print some initialization messages, then the UI will open.</p>
+After running the built jar file (<code>java -jar TransparentDiscord-X.X-all.jar</code>), paste in the token into the login window and click login.
+If you check remember, your token will be saved in a text file in the same directory as the jar.
+Be advised that the token is currently stored in plain text.</p>

 <h3>Plans</h3>
 <p>TransparentDiscord is far from finished.
 Immidiate plans include:
 <bl>
   <li>Adding file support</li>
-  <li>Adding support for group chats</li>
   <li>Adding support for creating new channels</li>
   <li>Adding support for message reactions</li>
 </bl><br>